Battle of Magnano: Battle

 Schérer deployed 41,000 soldiers in the divisions of Generals of Division Joseph Hélie Désiré Perruquet de Montrichard, Claude Perrin Victor, Jacques Maurice Hatry, Antoine Guillaume Delmas de la Coste, Jean-Mathieu-Philibert Sérurier, and Paul Grenier.
 The French total included 6,800 cavalry attached to the divisions.
-Kray's 46,000-man army included his own division and the divisions of Feldmarschall-Leutnants Karl Mercandin, Michael Fröhlich, Konrad Valentin von Kaim, and Johann Zoph.
+Kray's 46,000-man army included his own division and the divisions of Feldmarschall-Leutnants Karl Mercandin, Michael von Fröhlich, Konrad Valentin von Kaim, and Johann Zoph.

 Schérer sent the divisions of Victor and Grenier to attack on the right flank.
 Jean Victor Marie Moreau led the divisions of Hatry and Montrichard to attack in the center.
 Serurier's division on the left flank struck northwest to Villafranca to protect Moreau's flank.
 Delmas, with the reserve, marched forward to fill the gap that opened between the French right flank and Moreau as the latter moved north.

 Because Kray advanced at the same time as the French, Magnano is a meeting engagement.
 The Austrian commander appointed Mercandin to lead the left column, Kaim to direct the center column, and Zoph to command his right column.
 General-major Prince Friedrich Franz Xaver of Hohenzollern-Hechingen led a reserve division on the right, while Kray held back a second reserve division under General-major Franz Joseph, Marquis de Lusignan.

 On the east flank, Victor and Grenier defeated the outnumbered Mercandin, who was killed.
 They pressed north toward Verona.
 Kray committed Hohenzollern's reserve to assist Zoph's right flank division.
 Serurier engaged in a back-and-forth struggle all day but he finally seized his objective.
 Moreau pushed back the Austrians in his front, but did not score a notable success.
 Delmas was late, but he engaged Kaim and drove him back.

 One historian writes, "Schérer went into this battle without forming a reserve and was thus unable to react to crisis and opportunities effectively."
 By this point in the action, Schérer's divergent attacks had spread his troops across a wide front.
 Kray launched Lusignan's reserve at the so-far victorious French right wing.
 This attack sent Victor and Grenier reeling back to the south and opened a large gap in the French battle line.
 Kray sent troops against the exposed right flank of Delmas and drove him back also.
 During the disorderly retreat, the Austrians managed to cut off and capture one of Victor's demi-brigades.